dgbenner/skincare-ingredient-classifier/README.md

 # SkinSense Product Ingredient Classifier

 ### Overview
 This notebook is a logic-only prototype tool for classifying skincare products—especially for people with eczema or damaged skin barriers.
 It estimates whether a formula is mostly a humectant, emollient, or occlusive, or a blend.
-Users can paste ingredients to analyze.

 ### Purpose
 The goal is to help users quickly interpret skincare formulas without relying on marketing claims.
 It supports sensitive-skin users and researchers exploring ingredient behavior.